ndronos/c-nomorph/C-Is-Punk-Rock.md

 and picture something out of the 1970s
 - a historic artifact about some kids that are, at the time, really doing something different.
-The traditionalist punks who stilllove and play their 1973 ...
+The traditionalist punks who still love and play their 1973 ...
 LPs are having their fun, but they bolster the impression that punk is ossified and no longer relevant.